 Beneath his letterbox he finds "advertising circulars, political flyers, free samples and invitations to art galleries or so-called town meetings", a postcard from a friend and "grey envelopes all addressed in the hand of the same unknown individual".
 The envelopes contain fragmentary sentences referring to a private life with no apparent relevance to the writer's.
 He regrets having answered the first ten years previously but had done so for a strange and telling reason: "he had mistaken the stranger's handwriting for his own".
 He dumps the letters unread in a wastebasket and leaves the house.
 But it follows him through the door.
 Walking by a riverbank, he bumps into an old man who introduces himself as a fellow writer and, unbidden, begins to recite a poem at loud volume.
 The writer endures it and moves on.
 He passes a road crossing at which a man sits haranguing the traffic, his words drowned by the noise.
 In both cases we're reminded of Kafka, his dissimulating letter writer Georg Bendemann throwing himself from a bridge in an attempt to bind himself to the continuous stream of traffic passing overhead.
 The poet and shouting man, however, are indifferent to the outside; their words are of desperate opposition not approach.
 A driver asks the writer for directions then, at the roadside, he discovers an elderly woman trapped amongst branches.
 She can't remember her name or address but, as paramedics place her in an ambulance, she gabbles her life story "in a few fragments, unintelligible to the others".

 It is as if everyone he encounters is dealing in their own way with the polarity of dream and world.
 The writer’s initial impulse to reply to his correspondent is a possible clue that the author of the letters is a doppelgänger, the writer-as-stranger, the person our writer is in danger of becoming.
-Perhaps he was initially drawn to writing back because he feels it may open up contact with the other writer, the “he” left at the desk.
+Perhaps he was initially drawn to replying to the correspondent because he felt it might begin contact with the other writer, the “he” left at the desk.
 But he didn’t need to go that far.
 On the other side of the threshold, he witnesses many writers straying beyond the frontiers of language, working deeper grooves of an infernal circle.

 Seeking relief, the writer takes the postcard from his pocket but is unable to decipher his friend's writing.
 It is covered with blots, dots and wavy lines, a "mutilated cuneiform" suggesting “the writer had repeatedly and vainly assaulted the paper".
 So he takes refuge in a bar and drifts off into imagining a joyful summer of writing, and so once again risks becoming one of the wandering doppelgängers imposing his fantasies on the world, except here the third person intervenes to offer rescue: “Did such imagining in a procession of forms take him out of present reality?
 Or did it, on the contrary, disentangle and clarify the present, form connections between isolated particulars, and set his imprint on them all, the dripping beer tap and the steady flowing water faucet behind the bar, the unknown figures in the room and the silhouettes outside?”
 Yet even this doubt becomes a circular daydream as he is interrupted by a drunk who sits next to him, rambling incoherently and grabbing the writer’s notebook to scrawl more dots and wavy lines over the pages.